-Currently, we often read and hear about "free radicals" and their harmful effects on us humans.
-They are said to be particularly dangerous, even carcinogenic, especially in combination with sunscreen.
+Currently, one often hears and reads about "free radicals" and their harmful effects on humans.
+Especially in combination with sunscreen, they are said to be particularly dangerous, even carcinogenic.
 But is this equation really that simple?
-We will explain to you what the topic of "free radicals" is all about, how they are formed and what you should look out for.
+We'll explain what "free radicals" are all about, how they are formed, and what you should pay attention to.

 Contents: